ImAboveAverage/Chris-CYOA/README.md

-# A project being created by a kid.
-Choose your own Adventure is being made in Javascript.
-Yeah..
+# A basic Javascript Choose your own adventure game.
+For now it uses just javascript, but soon I will be addming some HTML features too.